josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Session Packet

 Secondly, the authenticator has another mapped data container which holds the encryption keys per each container, which is locally encrypted with a separate key that only the authenticator has access to and will never be shared.
-That is called the: `RootKeysContainer`.
+This is called: `RootKeysContainer`.

 ####  Default containers

-The authenticator will create the following default containers within the root container, each one with its own random network address:
+The authenticator will create the following default containers within the root container when you create an account, each one with its own random network address:

 - \_apps/net.maidsafe.authenticator/
 - \_documents